Packed-Decimal Format

 Table, Packed-Decimal Field Sizes

-Convert Packed-Decimal Format to Text String
+Convert Packed-Decimal to Text

-Convert Packed-Decimal to Display with Explicit Decimal Point
+Convert to Text with Explicit Decimal

-Space Characters in a Packed, Numeric Field
+Spaces in a Packed Field

 Summary